ih8celery/libcmdparse/doc/options.md

 ## Multiple Types of Prefixes

-liboptparse supports several types of handle prefixes, including the common "-", "--", and "+". you can define an option with handles using every type of prefix or no prefix at all.
+libcmdparse supports several types of handle prefixes, including the common "-", "--", and "+". you can define an option with handles using every type of prefix or no prefix at all.